WalletScrutiny/WalletScrutinyCom/_iphone/com.quppy.wallet.md

 issue:
 icon: com.quppy.wallet.jpg
 bugbounty:
-verdict: wip # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
+verdict: custodial # wip fewusers nowallet nobtc obfuscated custodial nosource nonverifiable reproducible bounty defunct
-date: 2020-12-22
+date: 2021-05-30
 reviewStale: true
 signer:
 reviewArchive:

-providerTwitter:
+providerTwitter: QuppyPay
-providerLinkedIn:
+providerLinkedIn: quppy
-providerFacebook:
+providerFacebook: quppyPay
 providerReddit:

 redirect_from:

 ---

+This provider loses no word on security or where the keys are stored.
+We assume it is a custodial offering and therefore **not verifiable**.